-These days, it seems there is no place for heterodoxy; we must follow guidelines drawn by faceless bureaucrats ─ the same ones who brought in policies which are scorned today.
+These days, it seems there is no place for being unorthodox.
+Instead, it seems we must follow guidelines drawn up by faceless bureaucrats, the same ones who brought in policies which are scorned today.
 We are expected to put our nose to the grindstone and focus on the short-term only.
 There is no place for utopias, or for divergence.
-As a result, there is little room to follow our own individual path.
-Indeed, what happened in Iceland must seem unreal, since they emerged from the crisis stronger than ever despite doing the just opposite of what they were “supposed” to do.
+As a result, there is little to no room for following our own individual path.
+Indeed, what happened in Iceland must seem unreal, since they emerged from the crisis stronger than ever despite doing the just opposite of what they were 'supposed' to do.

-The "error" of the old ways can be applied to the business world.
-If we are constantly appealing to the entrepreneurial spirit, to internationalisation and to innovation, it is because we are aware that curiosity, experimentation, and changing the established order transform into mechanisms of progress for our organisations and society.
-Other mechanisms, of course, include breaking with accepted practice; risk-taking; incorporating divergent ideas, as well as open and sincere dialogue in search of new solutions all contribute to furthering development.
+Likewise, the 'error' of the old ways can be applied to the business world.
+If we are constantly appealing to the entrepreneurial spirit, to internationalisation and to innovation, it is because we are aware that curiosity, experimentation, and changing the established order will transform into mechanisms of progress for both our organisations and society.
+Other mechanisms, of course, include breaking with accepted practice, risk-taking, incorporating divergent ideas, as well as open and sincere dialogue in search of new solutions; all contribute to furthering development.

 This collective dream will enable us to generate new dynamics in our organisations: prospection and intellectual curiosity need to be ever-present in our lives.
-Additionally, strategic dialogue needs to be ongoing, and we must provide people and groups with the capacity to experiment, thus encouraging sincerity and generosity, all intrinsic values to relationships.
+Additionally, strategic dialogue needs to be ongoing, and we must provide people and groups with the capacity to experiment, thus encouraging sincerity and generosity, both of which are intrinsic values in human relationships.

-I sincerely hope that these dynamics come to flourish in our organizations.
+I sincerely hope that these dynamics flourish in our organisations.
 In any case, I risk little with this invitation: dreaming is free.